Fast and Low-Memory Deep Neural Networks Using Binary Matrix Factorization: Proposed Method

 \subsection{Notation}

-We first introduce the notations used in the rest of the article.
-The forward mapping of a network is referred to as $F(\mathbf{y}|\mathbf{x}; {\mathbf{\{W\}}_i})$.
-Vectors $\mathbf{x}$ and $\mathbf{y}$ denote input and output vectors, respectively. ${\mathbf{\{W\}}_i})$ is the set of weight matrices of the network, and the subscript \textit{i} denotes the number of the layer.
-Matrix $\mathbf{W}_i$ can be factorized as follows.
+Similar to \cite{Main}, we use $\Theta$, $\Theta_d$, and $\Theta_c$ to show the index set of all weight matrices, the weight matrices to be factorized, and the weight matrices to be left unfactorized, respectively.
+The forward mapping of a network denoted by $F(\mathbf{y}|\mathbf{x})$ is referred to as a function that maps the inputs to the respective outputs, where $\mathbf{x}$ and $\mathbf{y}$ denote the input and output vectors, respectively.
+Also, ${\mathbf{\{W\}_i}}$ shows the set of weight matrices of the network.
+Then, the training process is defined by the following optimization problem:

-The sign component in equation(\ref{binaryfac}) can also take values in $\{0,1\}$.
-There is a direct mapping between these two factorizations for a given matrix, and each factorization is unique \cite{Binary2}.
-The latter case is adopted in this article.

-Similar to \cite{Main}, we use $\Theta_d$ that represents the index set of the weight matrices to be factorized, $\Theta_c$ that represents the index set of the weight matrices not to be factorized, and $\Theta$ that represents the index set of all weight matrices.